Do you have a question about JRI services?

 JRI takes on the challenges that seem impossible, challenges with a level of risk and complexity that other public and private entities have been unwilling or unable to address.
 For those in the deepest need without advocates or resources, JRI is the resource of choice.

 JRI has not pursued a strategy of following trends, but has instead initiated programs and developed models that have set trends and shaped systems.
 JRI does not grow through serially developing similar programs; instead, we operate a few exemplary programs of each model.
 Our work has compelled the development of more improved, more effective, more easily workable, and more solidly replicable models.
 In addition, we have increased the diversity and stability of our agency through merger, acquisition and partnerships that further our community goals and strengthen our services.
-Our partnership with the Trauma Center is just one example of this type of successful growth as well as the ARC treatment model and Building Communities of Care.

 Trauma Informed Care